alexmatsuo/Francisco-Cardoso-de-Araujo/README.md

 # Francisco Cardoso de Araujo

-Personal portfolio website showcasing my work, projects, and professional experience.
+Personal portfolio website showcasing work, projects, and professional experience.

 ## About

-Welcome to my portfolio!
-This website serves as a digital showcase of my professional journey, skills, and projects.
+Welcome to the portfolio!
+This website serves as a digital showcase of professional journey, skills, and projects.
 Built with modern web technologies to provide a fast, responsive, and engaging user experience.

 ## Features